E-commerce Chatbots: Why You Need Them for Your Online Store

 Several years ago, most people associated the word “bot” with pop culture robots from the 80s and 90s science fiction movies.
 However, since this time, a lot has changed.
 Now, the word “bot” has an entirely new meaning, especially for online retailers.
 Moreover, about 80% of businesses plan to use chatbots for their online businesses by 2020.
 If you want to stay competitive at this time, you should also consider integrating e-commerce chatbot to your online store.

 Why are chatbots so popular and what value do they bring to the online business?
-We know some of the answers.
+We know some the answers.

 In this article, we will tell you:

-- The current state of e-commerce chatbots
+- Current state of e-commerce chatbots

 - How chatbots add value to e-commerce websites

 - The best e-commerce chatbot examples and use cases

 As we said, e-commerce chatbots continue gaining popularity in the e-commerce field.
 Why?
 Because of changes in customer preferences.
 Messaging has become most popular than ever before.
 The top messaging apps count more monthly users that social media networks do.